John Baldwin Neil

 John Baldwin Neil (July 28, 1842 – October 6, 1902) was an American military officer and politician who served as Governor of Idaho Territory from 1880 to 1883.

-Earlier life
+Early life

 Neil was born in Columbus, Ohio on July 28, 1842.
 The son of Robert E. Neil, his father was a wealthy man and early settler in the Columbus area.
 He attended public schools before enrolling in the Kentucky Military Institute.

 With the outbreak of the American Civil War, Neil enlisted in the Second Ohio Volunteer Infantry on April 17, 1861.
-During his three month commitment, he saw action in First Battle of Bull Run.
+During his three-month commitment, he saw action in First Battle of Bull Run.
 Neil returned to Ohio at the end of his enlistment and sought a commission.
-After helping to recruit a volunteer regiment, Neil was made a lieutenant on October 1, 1861 and saw his regiment attached to William Tecumseh Sherman's division under General Ulysses S. Grant.
+After helping to recruit a volunteer regiment, Neil was made a lieutenant on October 1, 1861, and saw his regiment attached to William Tecumseh Sherman's division under General Ulysses S. Grant.